 It’s a pretty long article because I tried to make it insightful, practical, and applicable.
 I hope you will find it helpful.

-Please, do not hesitate to leave your comments in case something is unclear, or you would like me to share more details on a particular topic.
+Please do not hesitate to leave your comments if something is unclear or you would like me to share more details on a particular topic.